JohnLi-98/Easybank-Frontend-Mentor/README.md

 # Easybank Landing Page

 This project was created as a challenge from [Frontend Mentor](https://www.frontendmentor.io/challenges/easybank-landing-page-WaUhkoDN).
-The aim was to create it to look as close to the design as possible.
+The aim was to create a webpage to look as close to the design as possible.

 ## Motivation